 ‘Bold statement!’ squire Barratt I hear ye cry!
 Bold statement indeed.
 But you see, this year the gift of a baby daughter was bestowed upon the Barratt household.
 And that blows all other years out of the water.
 A brand new life unto this world!
 Yes, it’s a world where rampant discrimination, mass poverty, third world debt, infectious disease, global inequality and deepening socio-economic divisions exist (at least according to a Nick Cave lyric).
 But now more than ever (cue dulcet tones à la Louis Armstrong) I think to myself, what a wonderful world!

 With the risk of sounding like the blubbering soppy git that I’ve become, just glimpsing her majesty’s toothy-peg smile in the mornings is token enough of a reminder of all the joy and love that exists within this blue world we inhabit.
-Joy, happiness, love and all the good stuff doesn’t go anywhere but our attention to it all is oh so easily overlooked.
-We fall into the trap of taking things for granted and it can sometimes take a big life event to bring us back to what is real and what truly matters.
+Joy, happiness, love and all the good stuff doesn’t go anywhere but our attention to it all is so easily overlooked.
+We fall into the trap of taking things for granted.
+It can sometimes take a big life event to bring us back to what is real and what truly matters.

 And that brings me nicely to weddings.
-Not only do I get a daily 24-carat shot of joy through the presence of my daughter, I continue to share my weekends with couples who are totally and utterly in love.
-This year, I’ve been invited by said couples to more weddings than ever.
+Not only do I get a daily 24-carat shot of joy through the presence of my daughter, I continue to share my weekends with couples who are utterly in love.
+Said couples this year have invited me to more weddings than ever.
 Sharing in their joy and having their trust placed in me to capture it all still blows my tiny mind.

-Besides getting to work with the most awesome couples I continue to get great support from others working in this industry.
-A handful of venues have made me a recommended supplier, wedding bloggers occasionally agree to share my work to the masses and I have some great friendships with my peers who continually inspire and push me.
-So much so, one of them, unbeknown to me, put my name forward for the prestigious ‘Rangefinder’s 30 Rising Stars of Wedding Photography’, a well-respected group of emerging wedding photographers who’ve exhibited promising talent and creative direction throughout the year.
+Besides getting to work with the most awesome couples I continue to get great support from other industry insiders.
+A handful of venues have made me a recommended supplier.
+Wedding bloggers occasionally agree to share my work to the masses.
+I also have some great friendships with my peers who continually inspire and push me.
+So much so, one of them, unbeknown to me, put my name forward for the prestigious ‘Rangefinder’s 30 Rising Stars of Wedding Photography’.
+A well-respected group of emerging wedding photographers who’ve exhibited promising talent and creative direction throughout the year.

-‘We loved your documentary style and how you managed to capture all the in between and unseen moments, all the messy and funny parts!
+‘We loved your documentary style and how you managed to capture all the in between, unseen moments.
+Not to mention all the messy and funny parts!
 You have a style, you have a voice, you have the technical down.
 Brilliant images, we are fans for sure!’

 -Jacqueline Tobin | Editor-in-Chief | Rangefinder Magazine